 - A. Brick masonry to be designed and constructed per the standards set by the Brick Institute of America. - B. Brick color standard is red range per the palette of the campus.
 An excellent example of this range can be seen on the Ford Environmental Science and Technology building. - C. Select mortar tinted in light values of "natural range" colors.
-Utility grade mortar is not appropriate for architectural brickwork. - D. Brick selections and mortar colors to be reviewed and approved by Facilities Design and Construction, Campus Architect. - E. Retaining walls should be constructed of granite with stone caps or structural concrete walls with brick veneer and precast concrete caps.
-Walls should conform to the Georgia Institute of Technology Campus Landscaping Standards and Master Plan (see Section 01100). - F. Images of recommended campus rock wall construction are available for reference. - G. For retaining walls, please refer to Georgia Tech Landscape Standards: http://www.facilities.gatech.edu/dc/standards/LANDSCAPE.pdf
+Utility grade mortar is not appropriate for architectural brickwork. - D. Brick selections and mortar colors to be reviewed and approved by Facilities Design and Construction. - E. Retaining walls should be constructed of granite with stone caps or structural concrete walls with brick veneer and precast concrete caps.
+Walls should conform to the Georgia Institute of Technology Green Book Design Standards: